mscastillo/NG2B/NG2B.md

 ## How to work within the terminal in the cluster?

 To connect to the head node of the cluster use `ssh`, as to connect to any other remote machine.
-Do not run any job in the frontend node.
+Do not run any job in this frontend node.
 Instead of this, request a working node by using `qsub`.

 ```bash
 ssh $CLUSTER